Noise Control Programs

 Common Challenges We Solve.

-Programs that lean on earplugs or earmuffs without addressing noise at the source through engineering or administrative controls.
+Plants that rely solely on earplugs or earmuffs without addressing noise problems at the source.

-Facilities relying on old surveys, inconsistent dosimetry, or missing records that cannot withstand regulatory audits.
+Facilities relying on old surveys, inconsistent dosimetry, or missing records cannot withstand regulatory audits.

 Increased Hearing Loss Claims

-Rising workers’ comp cases or employee complaints tied directly to uncontrolled, but addressable, noise exposure.
+Rising workers’ comp cases or employee complaints tied directly to uncontrolled and unmanaged noise exposure.

 Missed Design Opportunities

-Architects and contractors sometimes lack the acoustical expertise to anticipate how materials, layouts, or mechanical systems will impact sound.
-Noise issues discovered post-occupancy damage both reputation and client satisfaction.
+Architects and contractors may lack the acoustical expertise to fully consider how materials, layouts, or mechanical systems will impact sound.

 Noise control programs